Sabinastorm/hangman/README.md

 #### From customers perspective

-- As a user I want to navigate clearly and logically through the website
+- As a user I want to navigate clearly and logically through the game

-- As a user I want to know what to do next in the quiz
+- As a user I want to know what to do next in
 - As a user I want to have options
 - As a user I want to see my score
 - As a user I want to know the correct answer